Kareela

 Kareela has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can affect a region's performance more than modifications to its local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified 0 projects that are expected to impact the area.
-Notable projects include M6 Stage 2, President Private Hospital Redevelopment, Heathcote Road Overtaking Lane - Lucas Heights to Engadine, and South Village.
-The following list details those likely to be most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified zero projects expected to impact the area.
+Key projects include M6 Stage 2, President Private Hospital Redevelopment, Heathcote Road Overtaking Lane - Lucas Heights to Engadine, and South Village.
+Below details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.